cutevue/cutevue/README.md

-# cutevue
+# CuteVue
-CuteVue is an UI Framework for Vue.js that inspires your website.
+CuteVue is a UI Framework for Vue.js that inspires your website.